Description

 Applying this definition to our asset in some examples:

-• Looking at the maximum DrawDown of -92.9 days in the last 5 years of ProShares UltraShort Basic Materials, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (-33.7 days)
+• Looking at the ratio of annual return and downside deviation of -0.89 in the last 5 years of ProShares UltraShort Basic Materials, we see it is relatively lower, thus worse in comparison to the benchmark SPY (0.84)

-• Looking at maximum drop from peak to valley in of -54.1 days in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (-24.5 days).
+• Looking at Downside risk index in of 39 in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to SPY (10 ).

 MaxDuration:

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum days below previous high of 490 days is greater, thus worse.
+• Compared with SPY (488 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 565 days is larger, thus worse.

 AveDuration: